 By looking at a person’s symptoms rather than the findings of a diagnostic test, I was able to determine whether the cause of the pain was structural or muscular.
 The evidence became clear that the vast majority of patients had muscle-related causes.
 In these cases I was able to identify which muscles needed to be built up to resolve the weakness or imbalance causing the pain.
 And by having patients implement some simple exercises, I could help them overcome the pain they were feeling.
 Using this process, I wasn’t providing minor pain relief; I was providing complete pain resolution.

 By looking at things like your range of motion, flexibility, walking patterns and posture, and combining this information with interpretation of your symptoms, you will soon be able to identify whether your pain is, in fact, muscular rather than structural.
-If it is muscular, as a majority of cases are, targeted strength training is the
+If it is muscular, as a majority of cases are, targeted strength training is the only answer.

 For those suffering from pain due to muscle-related causes, you have the power to treat your own pain naturally.
 And if you’ve already gone through surgery and still have pain, I hope this helps you see that there are other, safe and non-invasive ways to help yourself.